okocraft/UniquePrefix/README.md

-# UniquePrefix
+# Affix
-UniquePrefix, to give players unique prefix made by theirselves.
+Manages players prefix and suffix, and provide selection interface.